Glenda Jackson: 2015–2023: Return to acting

-In 2018, Jackson returned to Broadway in a revival of Edward Albee's Three Tall Women, winning the 2018 Tony Award for Best Actress in a Play.
+In 2018, Jackson returned to Broadway in a revival of Edward Albee's Three Tall Women acting alongside Laurie Metcalf and Allison Pill.
+The role earned her the Tony Award for Best Actress in a Play.
 Marilyn Stasio of Variety wrote, "Watching Glenda Jackson in theatrical flight is like looking straight into the sun.
 Her expressive face registers her thoughts while guarding her feelings.
 But it's the voice that really thrills.
 Deeply pitched and clarion clear, it's the commanding voice of stern authority.
 Don't mess with this household god or she'll turn you to stone."

-Jackson returned to the role of King Lear on Broadway in a production that opened in April 2019.
-Director Sam Gold describes her portrayal of Lear in The New York Times Magazine: "She is going to go through something most people don't go through.
+Jackson returned to the title role of King Lear on Broadway in a production that opened in April 2019.
+Director Sam Gold described her portrayal of Lear in The New York Times Magazine: "She is going to go through something most people don't go through.
 You're all invited.
 Glenda Jackson is going to endure this, and you're going to witness it."
 In 2019, after a 27-year absence, Jackson returned to television drama, portraying an elderly grandmother struggling with dementia in Elizabeth Is Missing on BBC One, based on the novel of the same name by Emma Healey, for which she won the BAFTA TV Award for Best Actress and International Emmy Award for Best Actress.
+From February 2020 to January 2022, she starred in the lead role of Constance Sterling in the radio drama series Fault Lines: Money, Sex and Blood for Radio 4, another adaptation of Les Rougon-Macquart.

-It was reported in February 2021 that Jackson would co-star with Michael Caine in The Great Escaper, a film telling the true story of Bernard Jordan's escape from his care home to commemorate the 70th anniversary of the D-Day landings in France.
-Caine will play Jordan, with Jackson as his wife Irene.
-Caine and Jackson previously starred together in The Romantic Englishwoman (1976).
+In February 2021, it was reported that Jackson would star with Michael Caine in The Great Escaper, a film telling the true story of Bernard Jordan's escape from his care home to commemorate the 70th anniversary of the D-Day landings in France.
+Caine would play Jordan, with Jackson as his wife Rene.
+Caine and Jackson previously starred together in The Romantic Englishwoman (1975).
+Jackson had completed filming on The Great Escaper in September 2022; it was to be her last film.
+It was released on 6 October 2023.
 In July 2022, the British Film Institute celebrated her film and television career with a month-long retrospective season at the BFI Southbank in London.
 As well as screenings of her work, the programme included Glenda Jackson in Conversation, in which she was interviewed about her career live on stage by broadcaster John Wilson.